-Based on the above information and analyses, NMFS believes that the proposed action will adversely affect sea turtles (Kemp's ridley, loggerhead, and green) and smalltooth sawfish.
+Based on the above information and analyses, NMFS believes that the proposed action will adversely affect green, loggerhead, and Kemp's ridley sea turtles and smalltooth sawfish.
 These effects will result from capture on hook-and-line and entanglement in fishing line or debris.
 NMFS anticipates the following incidental takes may occur in the future as a result of the proposed fishing pier.
-We anticipate these takes will occur over consecutive 3-calendar-year periods (i.e., 2015-2017; 2016-2018, etc.) for sea turtles and 5-year periods for smalltooth sawfish.
-Table 12 reports these takes.
+We anticipate sea turtle takes will occur over consecutive 3-calendar-year periods (e.g., 2017-2019; 2018-2020, etc.), while smalltooth sawfish takes will occur over consecutive 9-year periods.